cedricpierre/Nestjs-flurorm-demo/README.md

 This is a monorepo workspace managed by pnpm.

-The goal is to demo how you can use Fluorm with NestJS and reause entities from NestJS
+The goal is to demo how you can use [Fluentity](https://github.com/cedricpierre/fluentity-core) with NestJS and reuse entities from NestJS

 ## Prerequisites